HannaAikas/band_pass_filter/README.md

 ## Purpose:
 - Demonstrate my ability to translate user requirements (expressed in vague, non-technical terms) to a technical spec.
-- Complete task under time pressure (45 mins) whilst being observed by a review.
+- Complete task under time pressure (45 mins) whilst being observed by a reviewer (who provided feedback afterwards).
 - Demonstrate good use of TDD process.

 ## How the app works: